arouel/uadetector/README.md

 ### Extremely tested

 All classes in this library have been especially tested.
-The unit tests have a 100% branch coverage and 98% line coverage .
+The unit tests have over 90% branch coverage and 98% line coverage.
 In addition, many integration tests performed regularly.